kuma-dayo/RuntimeDumper/README.md

 ## How to use?

 - Download dll from release or compile it (**as Release**) yourself
-- Rename it to `version.dll` or `mhypbase.dll` and put it in the same folder as the game
+- Rename it to `version.dll` and put it in the same folder as the game

 ## Credit